 What will catch the attention of buyers not already enamored of more established brands, though, is the price.
 The starting figure of $69,050 includes a lot of features like a full-color heads-up display and a multi-view camera that would be options on other cars—although AWD is an extra $2,500.
 Genesis also adds luxury service: it comes to you to retrieve the car for periodic maintenance.

-Sparkling Hill (888 Sparkling Pl.; 250-275-1556; sparklinghill.com) overlooks a stunning Lake Okanagan and the resort looks like it was plucked from a Scandinavian design catalogue and dropped into the Canadian woods.
+Sparkling Hill (888 Sparkling Pl.; 250-275-1556; sparklinghill.com) overlooks a stunning Lake Okanagan and the resort looks like it was plucked from a Scandinavian design catalog and dropped into the Canadian woods.
 One big draw—aside from soaking tubs with lake views—is North America’s first European Cyro Cold Sauna, an experience to be had at -110 degrees Centigrade.
 I demur.
 The Genesis G90 is cool enough for me.